dbeck28/breakoutX/README.md

 # breakoutX

-A fast-paced breakout game for iOS built using the raywenderlich.com Bamboo Breakout as a template.
+A fast-paced breakout game for iOS

 To use: